aryan0141/Dog_Run_Game/README.md

 # Dog_Run_Game
-A game built through pygame...It seems like google dino game.
+A game built through pygame...It is similar to google dino game.